-Green infrastructure is defined by US EPA as “a variety of practices that restore or mimic natural hydrological processes”.
-In the 12 state North Central Region, green infrastructure (GI) practices are being incorporated into stormwater management strategies in cities of all sizes.
-From a hydrological perspective, GI is designed to capture stormwater at or near its origin and allow it to be absorbed by soil, plants, or other media in place.
+From a hydrological perspective, green infrastructure or GI is designed to capture stormwater at or near its origin and allow it to be absorbed by soil, plants, or other media in place.
 To residents, GI looks like parks, gardens, parking lots, and green roofs, and provides important community co-benefits such as recreational space and pollinator habitat.

 A second social equity question relates to workforce development.
 The number of jobs requiring GI training is expected to increase in the coming years, and the Water Environment Federation offers a national certification program to train this workforce.
 Currently, water professionals are mostly male and white.
 Are there barriers to entry for a more diverse applicant pool?
 Can we reduce barriers to build a GI workforce that more closely mirrors population demographics and is accessible to more people?